-I went from having difficulty creating lead-generation funnels that did not convert to finally cracking the code using A/B split testing.
-By using Google Content Experiments and SEO for split-testing, I was able to track user behavior and preferences in order to create highly-successful and professionally designed landing pages that converted well and smoothly moved the user through the marketing funnel.
+I went from having difficulty in creating lead-generation funnels that did not convert to finally cracking the code using A/B split testing.
+By using Google Content Experiments and SEO for split-testing, I was able to track user behavior and preferences in order to create highly-successful and professionally designed landing pages that converted well and smoothly transported the user through the marketing funnel.

-And, I want to share with you just how to do this for your organization, too.
+I want to share with you just how to do this for your organization, too.

 So, let’s go ahead and get started.

-I’m going to walk you through it step-by-step so you can implement this right away.
+I’m going to walk you through it step-by-step so you can implement this strategy right away.
 This can have immediate effects on your fundraising success and has played a major role in converting leads, engaging your audience and moving your community members forward through the fundraising funnel in order to change from prospect to donor.

 And, it’s free.
 Did I mention that?
-It’s totally, 100% free.
+It’s totally 100% free.

 Your next step will be to create three different landing pages or donation pages on your actual website – your control page, your variation page and your success page.
-You can duplicate your control page and make variations to save you time.
+You can duplicate your control page and make variations to save time.

 Once you have your pages set up, look for the section for Goals.
 The next step will be to create a conversion goal.